-Of all the things Donald J Trump, the President of the Unites States, is known for, nothing stands more prominent than the clash set off between one authority over another authority of the same field.
+Of all the things Donald J. Trump, the 45th President of the United States is known for, nothing stands more prominent than the clash set off between one authority over another authority of the same field.
 Well, you read it right—it is no more a difference in opinion between experts and non-experts, but a fight among experts each eagerly vying for the coveted WWE Championship title!
-From pre-modernism to modernism to post-modernism to post-Christian to post-truth, humans have come a long way in defining their own worldview, through which they see and react to life’s events.
+From pre-modernism to modernism to post-modernism to post-Christian to post-truth, humans have come a long way in defining their worldview, through which they see and react to life’s events.
 And to advance Christian missions in this age of post-truth, where skepticism is rampant, remains a challenge.

 The spurious glitter of “post-modernism” worldview

 In the era of post-modernism, the gospel was rejected on account of people having fragmented perspectives.
 Slogans like “that’s true for you, but not for me” or “that’s just your perspective” made the rounds.
 However, ingenious Christian apologists were quick to slay post-modernism thoughts with a powerful and logical sledgehammer called “the law of non-contradiction.”
 So, if a post-modernist claimed there was no way to know the Truth, the Christian apologist would immediately point him/her to their own self-refuting statement.
 And the slippery skeptic would be cornered, quietly.
 Oh, how much is the Christian indebted to Aristotle for the law of non-contradiction!